-The ST54L is delivered in packaged form, as described in the Data Sheet referenced in Table 14.
+- The ST54L and ST54LF are delivered in packaged form, as described in the Data Sheet referenced in Table 14.
 It is shipped to the customer.

-The firmware is integrated on the IC before delivery.

-All the guidance documents are delivered as ciphered pdf files, by email.
+The firmware is integrated on the IC before delivery. - 50 All the guidance documents are delivered as ciphered pdf files, by email.